-- 6.5 "Censure" is a formal penalty which in the form of reprimand imposed on a person who is guilty of a blame worthy act of ommission or negligence. - 6.6 Removal of a person does not disqualify him from future employment but dismissal shall ordinarily disqualify him from future employment. - 6.7 In every case in which the charge of acceptance from any person of any gratification, other than legal remuneration, as a motive or reward for doing of forbearing to do any official act, is established, the penalty of removal or dismissal shall be imposed. - 6.8 To improve the tone of administration, the Government have since ordered that in all proved cases of imsappropriation, forgery, outraging modesty of women bribery and moral turpitude penalty of dismissal shall be imposed.
+6.7 Removal of a person does not disqualify him from future employment, but dismissal shall ordinarily disqualify him from future employment.

+6.7 In every case in which the charge of acceptance from any person of any gratification, other than legal remuneration, as a motive or reward for doing of forbearing to do any official act, is established, the penalty of removal or dismissal shall be imposed.